Levitation of saints

 Joseph of Cupertino is believed to have had the capability to levitate.

 The levitation of saints is the ability attributed to a saint to fly or to levitate.
 Most of these "flying saints" are mentioned as such in literature and sources associated with them.
+Various religions have claimed examples of levitation amongst their followers.
+This is generally used either as a demonstration of the validity or power of the religion, or as evidence of the holiness or adherence to the religion of the particular levitator.